 b.
-Presidential Executive Order: Expanding Apprenticeships in America
+Presidential Executive Order: Expand Apprenticeships for America

-Josh explained that the order will create a third lane to apprenticeship.
-The first lane is to register an apprenticeship program through a state approving agency, such as Wisconsin and Minnesota.
-The second lane is to register the program through a state that administers apprenticeships through the U.S. Department of Labor, such as Illinois and Michigan.
-The third lane proposed by the bill would be "industry-recognized" apprenticeships, noted for a streamlined application process and less "red tape."
+Owen explained that there are two paths to register an apprenticeship in the U.S.: register an apprenticeship through a state approving agency, such as Wisconsin or Minnesota; or register an apprenticeship through a state that goes directly through the U.S. Department of Labor, such as Illinois or Michigan.
+The federal executive order will create a third path to apprenticeship for employers: industry-recognized apprenticeships.